-Specify the Name that displays in the camera label in floor plan view.
+- Specify the Name that displays in the camera label in floor plan view. - Check Show Shadows to turn on shadows in the selected camera view.
+When unchecked, shadows are not generated.
 The Positioning settings determine the position and orientation of the camera.
-See "Repositioning Cameras" on page 51.
+See "Repositioning Cameras" on page 50.

-The Incremental Move Distance controls how far the camera moves each time you Pan in any direction or Dolly forwards or backward.
-For interior views a small number is good, but for exterior you may want a larger increment.

-- The Incremental Rotate Angle defines how many degrees the camera rotates each time you Tilt, Orbit, or Dolly side to side.
-A setting of 90° would make one full rotation in four moves. - The Height Above Floor defines the height that the camera is above the floor level for the current floor. - The Field of View defines the camera's field of vision in angular degrees.
-See "Field of View" on page 57.
+- The Incremental Move Distance controls how far the camera moves each time you Pan in any direction or Dolly forwards or backward.
+For interior views a small number is good, but for exterior you may want a larger increment. - The Incremental Rotate Angle defines how many degrees the camera rotates each time you Tilt, Orbit, or Dolly side to side.
+A setting of 90° would make one full rotation in four moves. - The Height Above Floor defines the height that the camera is above the floor level for the current floor.
+See "Camera Height" on page 45. - The Field of View defines the camera's field of vision in angular degrees.
+See "Field of View" on page 56.